skienzmatishun/rippreport/content/p/no-98-ethical-abortion/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Military personnel gather around a large transport aircraft on a tarmac at sunset.
 The text ITS OVER and a podcast logo appear in the top left
+summary: Ethics Director Tom Albritton turned a public scholarship foundation into a private piggy bank for his own family.
+Backstory Podcast tears open official state complaints detailing blatant conflicts of interest at the highest levels of government.
+  Watch as the podcast reveals how Alabama oversight agencies protect corrupt political insiders.
 ---
 39.5 Million SARS-COV-2 infected in the USA with 643,00 deaths.
 The Delta variant has Gulf Coastal Hospitals are out of ICU beds and the Feds are in Foley helping out.